Jargon buster

 Fair Work Ombudsman: Sets standards for Australian workplace laws.
 Apprentices, trainees and employers can find information on pay rates, conditions and entitlements at the Fair Work Ombudsman.

-GTO (Group Training Organisation): An organisation that employs apprentices and trainees, then places them with host employers.
+GTO (group training organisation): A GTO is an organisation that employs apprentices and trainees, then places them with host employers.
 The GTO organises training contracts and arranges all training needed for the apprenticeships or traineeships.

 HA (Higher Apprenticeship): An HA is an innovative new qualification that extends the benefits of the apprenticeship and traineeship model to training at level 5 and above on the Australian Qualifications Framework.

 Head Start: Head Start is a new and flexible approach to apprenticeships and traineeships for school students.
-Designed in consultation with industry, it allows students to spend more time doing valuable, paid, on-the-job training while completing their VCE or VCAL at school.
+Designed in consultation with industry, it allows students to spend more time doing valuable, paid, on-the-job training while completing their VCE, VCE Vocational Major (VM) or Victorian Pathways Certificate (VPC) at school.

 Mainstream apprenticeships and traineeships: This is the main track for apprenticeships and traineeships, covering a huge range of occupations from floristry to plumbing to financial services.
 Like all apprenticeships and traineeships, participants get real wages while learning new skills that can set them up for life.